Freelancer invoicing guide

 Tax rate column

 Show the tax rate in a separate column.
-Sales tax differs from place to place and product to product so check the guidelines for your state.
+Sales tax differs from place to place and product to product so check the guidelines for your province or territory.

 Total price (per item)

 Multiply the unit price by quantity and add sales tax, if applicable.